Benefits of international trade

 Furthermore, the presence of international companies fosters a competitive environment that encourages constant improvements in the productive sector.

-Improved tax collection and social welfare
+Improvement of tax collection and social well-being

 Thus, trade not only boosts the economy, but also strengthens social development and the quality of life of citizens.

-General contributions to global growth
+Overall contributions to global growth

 Through integration and cooperation between nations, benefits are achieved that enhance economic and social development in a globalized context.

-Promoting competitiveness and sustainable development
+Promotion of competitiveness and sustainable development

-Increased opportunities and quality of life
+Amplification of opportunities and quality of life

 The expansion of international trade generates greater access to goods, services and employment, thus improving the quality of life of populations around the world.